-Task Application OS MasterMap Address Layer 2 geographies were used to generate a spatially resolved database of ONS/NRS 2011 census dwelling types distributed within the Census output area boundaries by unique address level coordinates of residential structures within each of England/Wales and Scotland's Output Area's (OA).
-1 For Northern Ireland, a fully standardised geo-referenced address layer was retrieved from the OSNI Pointer dataset and combined with NISRA 2011 census household type returns at the Small Area (SA) level.
-SAs on average contain 402 persons a figure comparable to OA populations within England / Wales which average 309 persons 2011 census returns on household types were used to calculate percentages of dwelling types within each Output Area (OA).
-The cross tabulated census data provided a breakdown of dwelling type (Detached, semi-detached, terraced, flat/other) by central heating characteristics (gas, electricity, oil, solid, and multiple) at the LLSOA.
-This pattern of fuel and dwelling type was applied to each OA within the LLSOA by house type.
-2 Limitations in the NRS data meant that for Scotland a 2011 OA split of central heating was evenly allocated across the 2001 OA level house type classification.
-NISRA data across Northern Ireland provided a simple breakdown of dwelling type (house or flat/other) by central heating characteristics (gas, electricity, oil, solid, and multiple) at the SA level.
-A classification of dwelling type at the SA was then applied to split the household fuel distribution to a consistent detached, semi-detached and terraced scheme.
+Task and data series used Application 1 OS AddressBase Premium geographies were used to generate a spatially resolved database of ONS/NRS 2011 census dwelling types distributed within the Census output area boundaries by unique address level coordinates of residential structures within each of England/Wales and Scotland's Output Area's (OA).
+Where evidence of areas with natural gas availability, Xoserve's Off-Gas Postcode dataset 32 has been used to identify dwellings with no gas.
+For Northern Ireland, a fully standardised geo-referenced address layer was retrieved from the OSNI Pointer dataset and combined with NISRA 2011 census household type returns at the Small Area (SA) level.
+SAs on average contain 155 households a figure comparable to OA's within England / Wales which on average contain 125 households.
+2011 census returns on household types were used to calculate Output Area (OA) counts of dwelling type by fuel characteristics.
+2 For England & Wales, ONS cross-tabulated census data provided a breakdown of dwelling type (Detached, semi-detached, terraced, flat/other) by central heating characteristics (gas, electricity, oil, solid, and multiple) at the LLSOA.
+LLSOA fuel splits for a given dwelling type were then applied to OA dwelling type counts, based on geographic nesting.
+Limitations in the NRS data meant that for Scotland a 2011 OA split of central heating was evenly allocated across counts from the 2011 OA level house type classification.
+NISRA data across Northern Ireland provided a complete breakdown of dwelling type by central heating characteristics at the SA level.
+As such, no additional data processing was required.
 3 DECC NHM Regional energy statistics by dwelling type and heating type (sampled per 400 dwellings) were used to generate spatial distribution databases for domestic gas, oil and solid fuel consumption across England/Wales and Scotland (13 regions: Eastern Scotland, East Midlands, East of England, London, North East, Northern Scotland, North West, South East, South West, Wales, Western Scotland, West Midlands, Yorkshire and Humber).
 Households characterised as having a central heating system operating with multiple fuel types were assumed to have an even split of the gas, electricity and solid fuel central heating returns occurring in matching house types of that OA.
 The DECC NHM is a domestic energy policy and analytical tool constructed from the national housing surveys (English Housing Survey and Scottish House Condition Survey) to characterise Great Britain's housing stock.
 The Welsh housing stock model is derived from a reweighting of the English Housing Survey, with insufficient information available for the inclusion of Northern Ireland.
 Energy statistics for 'Western Scotland' were deemed most appropriate (building forms and climate) to represent the domestic energy factors within Northern Ireland.
+4 The numeric annual increase of gas connections at Country level has been compared against the Census 2011 housing stock number to estimate the percentage change of dwelling which have switched fuels over the years.
+This was done after factoring out the new builds covered by DCLG stats.
+This percentage change was then used to scale the base year 2011 housing stock count forward, and therefore produce domestic fuel activity for post-2011 years.